yearn/yearn-comms/public/_posts/_articles/marco-worms/yearn-v3/en.md

 Create new products like Junior Tranches which enables riskier strategies and allows users to choose a higher-risk deposit option.

-Allow more than 1 vault for each token type
+Allow more than 1 vault for each token type.

-Allow vaults to be controlled by multisigs that can be shared with partner protocols
+Allow vaults to be controlled by multisigs that can be shared with partner protocols.

 ## Flexibility